Derrick Evans (politician): Early career

 Evans worked as a high school teacher and football coach in Wayne County, coaching football at Tolsia High School from 2013 to 2017.
-In January 2017, he was hired to be an assistant quarterback coach for the Virginia Tech Hokies football team.
+In January 2017, he was hired to be a volunteer assistant quarterback coach for the Virginia Tech Hokies football team.

 Anti-abortion activities

 Before pursuing elected office, Evans was known as a confrontational local anti-abortion protester who, over the course of 2018 and 2019, harassed patients, staff, and volunteer escorts at the only clinic in West Virginia that performed abortions.
 Evans would livestream himself confronting people outside the clinic to tens of thousands of viewers.
 In addition to shouting abuse, Evans would livestream himself repeating clinic workers' names over and over and screaming their personal details.
 His activities prompted the clinic to put up a 10-foot high fence and alert police.
 Evans' harassment led a woman to file for and receive a restraining order over "many threats to my safety online and relentless harassment in person"; Evans subsequently violated the order.

 Evans also frequently appeared at the West Virginia State Capitol, where he took photographs and videos of state legislators.
 Democratic State Delegate Danielle Walker said that Evans referred to her as "satanic" and equated her support for LGBTQ rights to defending pedophilia.